tahlfors/tahlfors/README.md

-# About me

-Hi there!
+# Hi there, I'm Tuomas!

-My background is in audio DSP and embedded programming in telecoms domain.
+I have a background in audio DSP and embedded programming in telecoms domain.